thomasking135/yoobee_JS_Framework_Assignment/contributing.md

 ## Setup
 What are the project requirements/dependencies?
 Where are they listed?
 A requirements.txt or a Pipfile.lock file perhaps?
 Where is it located?
+This project is created using Vue JS 3
+This requires the Vue CLI and Vue router to be installed to use.

 Proceed to describe how to install / setup one's local environment / get started with the project.

 The project requires AXIOS to serve as an API.
 The NPM is needed along with Axios to access data.
+To access the *DB* the user will also need to install the following packages:
+- npm install json-server
+- npx json-server --watch data/db.json

 ## Usage